OctaDist/OctaDist.github.io/index.md

 ## OctaDist Forum

 We are always happy to hear from the users.
-Please post your questions at [OctaDist Forum](https://groups.google.com/g/octadist-forum) and we will answer them as soon as possible. what they want us to implement into OctaDist.
+Please post your questions at [OctaDist Forum](https://groups.google.com/g/octadist-forum).
+We will answer them as soon as possible.

 ## Citation